DarkStoorM/JumpRoyale/wip_README.md

 ## Some cleanup

 There are currently some magic numbers, e.g. `16` for the tile size.
 Extract those into some sort of Constants...

+-   I just noticed the `CommandHandler` has an unused delegate and it's just declared locally :thinking:

 --